Andrew32A/pixel-punchers/README.md

 # How to play
 Feel free to demo our game with the link above that leads to a WebGL build hosted on GitHub Pages!

-- A and D/Left and Right arrow keys: Movement
+- A and D/Left and Right arrow keys: Horizontal movement
 - Left click: Attack
 - Spacebar: Jump